-For the CBMix benchmark, the gaps vary between 3.0% and 39.5% with an average of 23.1%.
-The variation is larger for the BHW benchmark, where the minimum, maximum, and average gaps are 0.0%, 55.4%, and 24.2%, respectively.
-The average gap for the large-size DI-NEARP instances is 27.8%, with a minimum of 7.0% and a maximum of 54.7%.
+For the CBMix benchmark, the gaps vary between 0.0% and 39.7% with an average of 23.1%.
+The variation is larger for the BHW benchmark, where the minimum, maximum, and average gaps are 0.0%, 54.0%, and 24.2%, respectively.
+The average gap for the large-size DI-NEARP instances is 27.8%, with a minimum of 7.0% and a maximum of 54.8%.

-For three instances: BHW2, BHW4, and BHW6, the lower bound proves optimality of the best known solutions.
+Optimal solutions for CBMix12 and CBMix23 were reported in [11].
+For three BHW instances: BHW2, BHW4, and BHW6, the lower bound proves optimality of the best known solutions.
 For all other instances, the optimal solution is unknown.
 It is therefore not possible to determine if the size of the gap is mainly explained by the quality of the lower bound or by the quality of the best known solutions.
-It is, however, noted that for the CARP, the corresponding lower bound closes the gap to the optimal solution for 1/3 of the benchmark instances, [33].
+It is, however, noted that for the CARP, the corresponding lower bound closes the gap to the optimal solution for 1/3 of the benchmark instances, [36].
 Along with the fact that only few algorithms for the construction of feasible solutions have been developed for the NEARP, this lead us to believe that a large portion of the gap may be explained by the quality of the upper bound.